bongo227/Atomical/doc/doc_gen.md

 ```

 #### Semicolon insertion
 In C every statement ends in a semi-colon.
-This tells the compiler that it is the end of a statement, and that the next tokens form a seperate statement.
-Most code only has a single statement per line so almost all semi-colons are at the end of a line, thus if the compiler was to insert semicolons at the end of all lines we could emit semicolons from the source code as in langauges like Go and javascript.
+This tells the compiler that it is the end of a statement, and that the next tokens form a separate statement.
+Most code only has a single statement per line so almost all semi-colons are at the end of a line, thus if the compiler was to insert semicolons at the end of all lines we could emit semicolons from the source code as in languages like Go and JavaScript.

 To insert semi-colons in the correct place a simple `semi` flag tells the compiler weather to insert a semi at the end of the line.
-If this flag is false `clearWhitespace` (which moves the `readPointer` past all the whitespace characters) skips over the newline without inserting a semi colon, else the `\n` character is detected in the lex routine and a semi colon is inserted in its place.
+If this flag is false `clearWhitespace` (which moves the `readPointer` past all the white space characters) skips over the newline without inserting a semi colon, else the `\n` character is detected in the lex routine and a semi colon is inserted in its place.

 ```
 FUNCTION clearWhitespace()